lemire/Code-used-on-Daniel-Lemire-s-blog/2023/06/08/README.md

 4. We validate by comparing the expected length of the address (which we get from the mask) instead of Mula's approach of validating by store the dot mask.

 Overall, we get a performance that is similar or better than the fastest Mula's scheme, while using relatively little memory.

+We benchmark against inet_pton, with the IPv4 flag, which is documented as follows:

+> src points to a character string containing an IPv4 network address in
+> dotted-decimal format, “ddd.ddd.ddd.ddd”, where ddd is a decimal
+> number of up to three digits in the range 0 to 255.